-Synopsis and Sample
+Novel Synopsis and Sample

-Coming in 2022 from Unsolicited Press.
+Coming in 2021 from Unsolicited Press.

 When his friend Rick shows up in Binghamton, New York, with an interstate weed delivery, Flash leaps at the chance to escape his wife Ronnie’s affair with her middle-aged boss.
 He joins Rick on a speed fueled drive to Fort Worth, dodging a highway stalker and recalling his military service on Adak, a desolate cold war outpost where Seabees bravely defended their country with marijuana and LSD.
 Hitchhiking west from Fort Worth, Flash confronts Texas Rangers, amorous witches, armed felons, and good Samaritans, all offering advice and misdirection.
 But his dreams of starting fresh in California recede like a spent wave, his money gone and no chance of a job.
 Ronnie offers reconciliation and Flash must decide if he still trusts the seductive pull of the irresistible campus radical he married before the draft descended on their lives.

-Here are the first few pages.
+Here is the first chapter.

 “Hey Flash, good to see you out of the suck,” he said.

 My friends called me Flash because of my uncanny good luck and because I was often slow to make decisions.
-I liked to check all the angles, as if my life were plotted on one vast astronomy chart.
+I liked to check all the angles as if my life were plotted on one vast astronomy chart.
 Rick glanced up at the porch.

 “Ronnie’s working late, but she’ll be home soon.”